sonic-net/SONiC/doc/nat/nat_design_spec.md

 The ICMP NAT session timeout is 30 seconds as maintained by the Kernel.

 ## 3.5 Docker for NAT
 NatSyncd and NatMgrd daemons run in a separate docker named 'nat'.
 It can be stopped/started/restarted independently.
+When the NAT docker is stopped, the following cleanup is done:
+- The iptable rules in the nat table and the conntrack tables are cleared.
+- The NAT/NAPT entries in the APP_DB and the ASIC_DB are cleared.

 ```
 root@sonic:/home/admin# docker ps